Koadek/twitter-bot/README.md

 you can change the params to make the bot favorite a different number of tweets that includes a different query.

 The bot could also be modify in order to do a different action.

+in the terminal use the following command:

+to favorite tweets:

+node app.js

+to follow the account:

+node follow.js